vdcoelho/movies/how_to_test.md

 ## How to test

-There's two main ways to test:
+There are two main ways to test:
 ## - Calling the endpoints using a client like Postman:

 > ###### IMPORTANT
-> All the endpoints are protected by Spring Security and you must to use the Basic Authentication to consume them.
+> All the endpoints are protected by Spring Security and you must use the Basic Authentication to consume them.
-> Was configured in memory user authentication, then use the username `backbase` and password `backbase` or add the header`'Authorization': 'Basic YmFja2Jhc2U6YmFja2Jhc2U='`.
+> The API was configured in memory user authentication, so use the username `backbase` and password `backbase` or add the header`'Authorization': 'Basic YmFja2Jhc2U6YmFja2Jhc2U='`.
 Otherwise you will get the **HttpStatus 401 (Unauthorized)**.

-### 1- Find movie by title:
+### 1- Finding movie by title:
-This endpoint search a movie given a **movie's title** as parameter, and when it's found the response will have the movie's details.
+This endpoint searches a movie given a **movie's title** as parameter, and when it's found the response will have the movie's details.
 > Method: GET
 > Url: `http://localhost:8080/api/v1/movies/by-title?title={title}`
 > Response Status: 200 (OK), 404 (Movie not found), 401 (Unauthorized)